-global.opt global client options, will be loaded on all

-characters

-qlobal-<operating system>.opt client options for specific OS, can be used to have different options depending on whether a Linux client is running in X11 mode or as GCU terminal application.
-The file names would be global-x11.opt and global-gcu.opt.

-particularly named character only, if you log

-on with it, eg "Gandalf.opt".
+global.opt global client options, will be loaded on all characters global- <operating system="">.opt</operating> client options for specific OS, can be used to have different options depending on whether a Linux client is running in X11 mode or as GCU terminal application.
+The file names would be global-x11.opt and global-gcu.opt. <character name="">.opt</character> client options file that will be loaded for a particularly named character only, if you log on with it, eg "Gandalf.opt".